First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Results and analysis

 An additional approach to estimating the theoretical uncertainty is studying the truncation error in the systematic EFT expansion~\cite{PhysRevC.92.024005}.
 In order to do so, let us write the \pilesseft expansion for any $M_1$ observable as:

 EFT suggests that $c^{\text {NLO}}_{M_1}$ is of natural size, and thus the truncation error is dictated by $\delta$.
 In \pilesseft, the na\"ive expansion parameter is estimated from $\delta\approx \frac{\gamma_t}{m_\pi} \approx \frac{1}{3}$.
 Using this expansion parameter, $\delta$, is usually the starting point for estimating theoretical uncertainties~\cite{Griesshammer:2015ahu}.
-Here, for the first time, we estimate the expansion parameter, $\delta$, directly from the calculations.
-This is made possible by our ability to calibrate three-body observables.
-Firstly, see Tab.~\ref{table_all_M1_l2_0}, the ratios of the NLO to LO contribution are found to be in the range of $0.05-0.13$.
-Secondly, since $\hat{\mu}_d$ has a vanishing NLO contribution, its deviation from the experiment can be regarded as N$^2$LO, and assuming a natural convergence, we expect the ratio of this contribution to the LO contribution to be $({\text{N}^2\text{LO}}/{\text{LO}})\approx ({\text{NLO}}/{\text{LO}})^2$, or ${\text{NLO}}/{\text{LO}}\approx 0.1$.
-Lastly, the different calibration methods of ${l’_1}^\infty$ (see Tab.~\ref{table_all_M1_l2_0}) lead to a variation in the predictions for the different ${l’_1}^\infty$-dependent observables.
+Here, we estimate the expansion parameter, $\delta$, directly from the calculations (see Refs.~\cite{PhysRevC.99.034005,PhysRevC.92.024005} for other attempts to estimate the expansion parameter, though within $\chi$EFT).

+Powers of $\delta$ appear in ratios of perturbation expansion orders.
+The calculations here include a few such probes of $\delta$, including the four $M_1$ observables.
+In addition, differences between ${l'_1}^\infty$ calibrations are considered of higher orders.
+Specifically, see Tab.~\ref{table_all_M1_l2_0}, the ratios of the NLO to LO contribution are found to be in the range of $0.05-0.13$.
+In addition, since $\hat{\mu}_d$ has a vanishing NLO contribution, its deviation from the experiment can be regarded as N$^2$LO, and assuming a natural convergence, we expect the ratio of this contribution to the LO contribution to be $({\text{N}^2\text{LO}}/{\text{LO}})\approx ({\text{NLO}}/{\text{LO}})^2$, or ${\text{NLO}}/{\text{LO}}\approx 0.1$.
+Finally, the different calibration methods of ${l'_1}^\infty$ (see Tab.~\ref{table_all_M1_l2_0}) lead to a variation in the predictions for the different ${l'_1}^\infty$-dependent observables.
 This variation represents the contribution from higher orders.
 Thus, the ratio of the variation to the NLO contribution should be of the order of the expansion parameter.
 Using Tab.~\ref{table_all_M1_l2_0}, this leads to $({\text{N}^2\text{LO}}/{\text{NLO}})\approx 0.04-0.1$.